There’s something about the summer that begs you to rejuvenate.

 The summer is a great time to hone in on some tough skills.
 The kind that take forever and ever to perfect during the school year.

 For example, say your child is having a really rough time with their bow hold.
 Perfecting this will not only look better once it’s mastered, but it will make them sound worlds better in the next couple of months when they play more difficult pieces.
-And it will be easier to practice and perfect pieces when recital time comes along.
+And it’ll be easier to practice and perfect pieces when recital time comes along.

 - Ask them to take a second to pause between their song and inspect their bow hold.
 They can pause after each line or two of music and inspect their bowhold, readjusting as needed.
 Before practicing the next piece, they should adjust their bowhold again.